-It is important a student be given personal attention.
+It is important each student be given personal attention.
 In addition to consultation by colleagues during seminar sessions, to resolve questions not clarified in seminar, or to address something that is of concern to a student, the faculty supervisor will be available after class.
-But because time is often congested after each session, therefore, a student may wish to make an appointment to visit with the supervisor at another time.
-Appointments are encouraged.
-If a student wishes to contact the supervisor, refer to the telephone numbers or email address listed on Page 1 of this Syllabus.
+Time is limited after each session; therefore, students are encouraged to make an appointment to visit with the supervisor at another time.
+Contact information for faculty supervisors is listed on Page 1 of this Syllabus.